Tournament Mode

 Setting Up

 For bracket tournaments, you can choose the seeding mode (random or manual order) and enable optional features like 3rd place matches or consolation rounds.
 Once everything is set, click Start to begin the tournament.
+The Manage Tournament button now lives directly on the Tournaments page (and on the empty state when no tournaments exist yet) — it has been moved out of League Setup so it is one tap away from the tournaments list.

 Integration with Regular Play